mesosphere-backup/dcos-metrics/collector/README.md

 # Metrics Collector

-Lightweight standalone process which runs on mesos-agent nodes.
+Lightweight standalone process which runs on each DC/OS agent nodes via a Marathon deployment.

 Inputs metrics [sent over TCP](../schema/) from local sources:
-- The [mesos-agent module](../module/), for metrics relating to containers
+- The [mesos-agent module](../module/), for metrics emitted by containers
+- Polling the agent's own HTTP endpoints to retrieve metrics about resource utilization/system activity.
 - Other DCOS processes on the system

 Outputs metrics to the following destinations:
 - Kafka cluster
-- Local partner processes, if any

 ## Build